Procambarus: Ecology

 Most Procambarus species live in various above-ground waters such as rivers, streams, lakes, ponds and swamps, but several are troglobitic, living in caves, particularly in karstic areas.
 In the United States, these include both species in subgenus Lonnbergius (P. acherontis and P. morrisi).
 Other cave-dwellers in the United States with various levels of troglomorphic adaptions are P. attiguus, P. erythrops, P. franzi, P. leitheuseri, P. lucifugus, P. milleri and P. orcinus, but these are all members of subgenera that also include species from above-ground waters.
 In Cuba, P. niveus is a cave-dweller.
 In Mexico, many species have been recorded in caves, but most of these have also been recorded from above-ground waters; only P. cavernicola, P. oaxacae, P. rodriguezi and P. xilitlae are strict cave-dwellers and troglomorphic.
 In 2007, troglomorphic specimens of P. clarkii were found in caves in Portugal and Italy.

 Taxonomy

 Procambarus was originally described by Arnold Edward Ortmann in 1905 as a subgenus of a wider genus Cambarus, and originally contained only four species (P. williamsoni, P. digueti, P. mexicanus and P. cubensis).
-The subgenus was elevated in 1942 to the taxonomic rank of genus by Horton H. Hobbs, Jr., who later erected most of the subgenera fornerly recognised within the genus, in his 1972 monograph The subgenera of the crayfish genus Procambarus (Decapoda: Astacidae).
-However, more recently the subgenera have been eliminated, and while it is recognized that Procambarus in not monophyletic, later literature does not make further taxonomic changes suggesting that more species sampling is required.
+The subgenus was elevated in 1942 to the taxonomic rank of genus by Horton H. Hobbs Jr., who later erected most of the subgenera formerly recognized within the genus in a 1972 monograph.
+However, more recently, the subgenera have been eliminated, and while it is recognized that Procambarus is not monophyletic, later literature does not make further taxonomic changes, instead suggesting that more species sampling is required.